Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 We chose node.js for the backend as it is one of the most widely used backend technologies, therefore ensuring a wide variety of documentation, community support, and resources available if we run into challenges throughout the project.

-[Node.js](http://node.js/) offers the advantage of being consistent in terms of the backend and the frontend, which both use JavaScript.
+**Node.js** offers the advantage of being consistent in terms of the backend and the frontend, which both use JavaScript.
 There are also many packages available to use with Node.js via the npm or Node Package Manager, which provide access to several tools and libraries that will streamline development and enhance the functionality of our web application.

 ### **Database: Firebase**

 We decided to use Firebase as our database for this project as many of our group members were familiar with the platform through previous projects.
-This prior experience allows us to work more efficiently and use existing knowledge.
+This prior experience allowed us to work more efficiently and use existing knowledge.

-Firebase also simplifies Authentication as it provides built-in functionality that ensures security.
-In addition Firebase offers a centralized environment for managing the projects data collections and tables in a single centralized database.
+Firebase also simplified Authentication as it provided built-in functionality that ensured security.
+In addition Firebase offered a centralized environment for managing the projects data collections and tables in a single centralized database.

 ### **Hosting and Infrastructure: Microsoft Azure**

-We decided to use Microsoft Azure for the hosting and infrastructure.
+We decided to use Microsoft Azure for the hosting and infrastructure..
 As students at the University of the Witwatersrand we are allocated credits which we used to deploy the static web application without additional costs.

 Our team also had prior experience using Azure and were easily able to link it to our GitHub repository as we had successfully implemented it before in previous projects.